DohKang/Cplusplus/Pandana/Readme.md

 This is Pandanana game.
 This is Dohyun Kang's first 2D game using sfml library.
+You have to setup your visual studio sfml setting to start the code.

 You can move Panda with A,D,W,S keyboard keys.
 Press mouse left button to shoot bananas.